-In order to actually evict a tenant, a landlord must file an eviction lawsuit, also called a forcible entry and unlawful detainer suit, with the district court of the county in which the rental unit is located.
+In order to evict a tenant, a landlord must file an eviction lawsuit, also called a forcible entry and unlawful detainer suit, with the district court of the county in which the rental unit is located.
 To do this, the landlord will file a complaint and summons with the court.
 The complaint will list all the reasons why the eviction should occur, namely, that the tenant failed to pay rent when it was due and owing.
 The court will then issue a date for a trial before a judge, and the tenant will be notified of the upcoming lawsuit.
 At the trial, the judge will listen to both the landlord and the tenant and make a decision regarding the eviction.
 If the landlord wins the lawsuit, the judge will issue a judgment that allows the sheriff or constable to evict the tenant by a specified date (see Idaho Code § 6-305–316).

 The Idaho Judicial Branch offers landlord/tenant forms that include all the paperwork needed for the eviction lawsuit.

 It is very important to note that the landlord must never personally try to force a tenant to move out of the rental unit.
-Only a sheriff or constable has that authority, and that’s only after the landlord successfully wins the eviction lawsuit.
+Only a sheriff or constable has that authority, and that's only after the landlord successfully wins the eviction lawsuit.
 If the landlord tries to force the tenant to move out of the rental unit, using such means as changing the locks on the doors or threatening or intimidating the tenant, the tenant can sue the landlord for damages.
-Actions such as this are often referred to as “self-help” evictions.
-For more information on “self-help” evictions, see Landlord and Tenant Guidelines, published by the Idaho Attorney General, and the Nolo article Illegal Eviction Procedures in Idaho.
+Actions such as these are often referred to as "self-help" evictions.
+For more information on "self-help" evictions, see Landlord and Tenant Guidelines, published by the Idaho Attorney General, and the Nolo article Illegal Eviction Procedures in Idaho.